mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ^ this is a state driven API, and the idea of it is that the link will listen for when the boolean becomes `true`, and when it detects that it will perform the drill down animation to the destination view.

-^ so that allows us to drive navigation off of boolean state. and in fact, we can even implement that optional item variation i showed just a moment ago in terms of this boolean one, so all is not lost. it just takes some work to do, and so most people are not going to know they need to do that.
+^ so that allows us to drive navigation off of boolean state. and in fact, we can even implement that optional-driven navigation link I theorized a moment ago in terms of this boolean binding one, so all is not lost. it just takes some work to do, and so most people are not going to know they need to do that.

 ---